caomw/online-stereo-calibration/README.md

 	>> ./onlineStereoCalibration

 The system is ready and waiting for the YARP connections to be made.
-The system creates 3 input YARP ports, 3 output YARP ports and 1 input-output YARP port (default names defined in the original config file):
+The system creates 3 input YARP ports, 3 output YARP ports and 1 input-output YARP rpc port (default names defined in the original config file):

 Input port that receives the raw images from the left camera (before image rectification)